shaniabass/CS132-Work/README.md

 # CS132-Work
-A few samples of my work from CS132.
+Some samples of my work from CS132.